Right-wing authoritarianism: Criticism and development

+ACT Conservatism

+RWA has been criticized for its unidimensionality.
+Altemeyer noted in his research that RWA seemed to be made of three distinct clusters of traits, which he called authoritarian aggression, authoritarian submission, and conventionalism.
+Later researchers have expanded on this by developing multidimensional measures of RWA.
+One prominent multidimensional measure, closely based of the three clusters Altemeyer noted, is Authoritarianism, Conservatism, and Traditionalism (ACT) Conservatism.
+ACT Conservatism has been found to be reliably measurable across cultures.
+Authoritarianism is defined as the tendency to favor stricter rules, norms, and laws and to favor harsher and more punitive punishments for breaking them.
+Conservatism is defined as the preference for uncritical, accepting, and obedient attitudes toward established authorities and norms as opposed to more questioning or critical attitudes.
+Traditionalism is defined as favoring lifestyles perceived as traditional or normal over lifestyles perceived as deviant or alternative.

 History

 The theoretical concept of right-wing authoritarianism was introduced in 1981 by the Canadian-American social psychologist Bob Altemeyer as a refinement of the authoritarian personality theory originally pioneered by University of California, Berkeley, researchers Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford.

 After extensive questionnaire research and statistical analysis, Altemeyer found that only three of the original nine hypothesized components of the model correlated together: authoritarian submission, authoritarian aggression and conventionalism.
 Researchers have traditionally assumed that there was just one kind of authoritarian personality, who could be either a follower or a leader.
 The discovery that followers and leaders are usually different types of authoritarians is based on research done by Sam McFarland.
 Altemeyer describes another scale called "Social Dominance" which measures how domineering a person is.
 Altemeyer calls people who score highly on both his "Right-Wing Authoritarian" and "Social Dominance" scales as "Double Highs".